strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ## Install and configure the test tools

+The following section briefly describes each of the required tools and the installation procedure.

 `Jest` contains a set of guidelines or rules used for creating and designing test cases - a combination of practices and tools that are designed to help testers test more efficiently.

-`Supertest` allows you to test the API routes as if they were instances of [http.Server](https://nodejs.org/api/http.md#http_class_http_server)
+`Supertest` provides high-level abstraction for testing HTTP requests and responses.
+It still allows you to test the API routes.

-`better-sqlite3` is used to create an on-disk database that is created and deleted between tests.
+`better-sqlite3` is used to create an on-disk database that is created before and deleted after the tests run.
 <!-- TODO rewrite this intro section-->

 ### Install for JavaScript applications